Is a plea bargain the right choice?

 A win-win agreement

-According to Frontline, plea bargains account for convictions in 95 percent of all felony cases in the U.S. In a plea bargain agreement, a person facing rape charges, or some other type of crime, agrees to plead guilty if the prosecution reduces the charge.
+According to Frontline, plea bargains account for convictions in 95 percent of all felony cases in the U.S. In a plea bargain agreement, a person facing rape charges, or some other type of crime, such as domestic violence, agrees to plead guilty if the prosecution reduces the charge.
 As a result of this bargain, people receive a lesser sentence.

 At first glance, a plea bargain sounds like a win-win agreement for everyone concerned.
 It gives prosecutors the ability to move on to other cases; witnesses are spared the ordeal of testifying; tax payers do not have to pay for a trial; and defendants receive a better outcome.
 However, many people argue that the common use of plea bargains interferes with the judicial system.